odinuv/web/en/apv/walkthrough/backend-select/index.md

 {: .note}
 The above script is written in a slightly different style than the [previous one](/en/apv/walkthrough/backend-select/#finalizing).
-Here, I maintained the consistency of state by first initializing the `$persons` and `$message` variables to some default values and used the conditions to change them only when necessary.
-This leads to more concise code, which may be harder to read as it does not explicitly enumerate all of the possible states.
+Here, I have maintained the state consistency by first initializing the `$persons` and `$message` variables to some default values and have used the conditions to change them only when necessary.
+This leads to a more concise code, which may be harder to read as it does not explicitly enumerate all of the possible states.
 This is however a more practical approach.

 ## Summary
-There are many more options (probably thousands!), how the above search form can be implemented.
+There are many more options (probably thousands!) how the above search form can be implemented.
 For example you can add searching by a nickname, day of birth, height etc. There are many possibilities how all those criteria can be combined, which leads us to an [application design](todo).

 In this chapter you have learned how to process HTML forms in the PHP script.
-You should be familiar with the structure of `$_GET` and `$_POST` variables.
+You should be familiar with the structure of the `$_GET` and `$_POST` variables.
 Make sure you understand the rules how HTML form controls are transformed into [name-value pairs](/en/apv/walkthrough/html-forms/#name-and-value) and subsequently into `$_GET` and `$_POST` variables.
 This allows you to implement your own logic into the application behavior.
 So from now on, most of the